JoeGoaUk: Fish Curry Rice series

 The Fish Curry Rice series by JoeGoaUk, which can be found in various locations on Flickr, is regarded as a collection deserving of recognition at a biennale by Menezes.
 Each image within the series showcases annotated fish thalis and multiple accompanying dishes from numerous local establishments.
 Menezes further describes this series as "one of the greatest contemporary artworks about Goan identity".

 Personal life

+Not much is known about JoeGoaUk's personal life.
+He is described as a senior citizen who was born on 10 October, sometime in the 1960s.
 He is married to a homemaker, the couple has two sons and a daughter.
-JoeGoaUk has been residing in Goa following his return from the United Kingdom.
+As of June 2020, JoeGoaUk has been residing in Goa following his return from the United Kingdom.
+He holds Portuguese citizenship.

 Style

-Vivek Menezes of O Heraldo states that JoeGoaUk's photography is characterized by being simple, contrary to the usual pursuit of Instagram-friendly aesthetics in photographs.
+Vivek Menezes of O Heraldo states that JoeGoaUk's photography is characterized by a simple, unapologetic approach, contrary to the usual pursuit of Instagram-friendly aesthetics.
+Certain aspects of his work traverse the boundaries of galleries and museums.

 Reception

 Input

-According to Noronha, in order for creative works to have a lasting impact, it is recommended that individuals consider adopting Creative Commons licenses.
+According to journalist Frederick Noronha, in order for creative works to have a lasting impact, it is recommended that individuals consider adopting Creative Commons licenses.
 Noronha suggests that JoeGoaUk, for instance, could share his work on platforms such as Wikipedia or Archive.org, which serve as free global archives.
 It is important, of course, to give proper credit for such works, as it can be frustrating when people simply appropriate and reuse them.